 - Most of the damage caused to homes during Hurricane Andrew was a result of faulty construction.

 - Post- Hurricane Andrew, south Florida now has the strongest building codes in the nation.
 All homes are required to have storm shutters or impact-resistant glass.

-See more facts in the Hurricane FAQ
+See more hurricane-related facts and history in the Hurricane FAQ.

 Originally Published August 2017 by Sierra Sarkis